-Here’s a general page of stuff I like.
-Much of this is pulled straight from my professional website, but I’m recreating it here so I can add whimsical stuff to it if I want… starting with a short list of a few blogs I like.
+This is a general page of stuff I like.
+The “Practical Stuff” section is pulled straight from my professional website, but I’m recreating it here so I can add whimsical stuff to it if I want… starting with my partner’s recipes and a short list of my friends’ blogs.

 Personal Blogs I like by people I like

 I was a tech writer in 1990, but ended up doing marcom writing and other stuff.
 I still officially reported to the manager of the documentation department, but I had a dotted-line manager, Eileen.
 We worked on ads, distributor guides, and trade shows — but the best project was a corporate video which won an award.
-Years later we kept in touch as professional networkers do, but the work-related networking morphed into a really wonderful friendship, and I count Eileen as a family-level friend.
+Years later we kept in touch as professional networkers do, but the work-related networking morphed into a really wonderful friendship, and I count Eileen as one of my very closest friends.

 Stuff I have been creatively involved in